inet-framework/inet/showcases/visualizer/canvas/packetdrop/doc/index.rst

 - `%n`: packet name
 - `%c`: packet class
-- `%r`: drop reason
+- `%r`: drop reason number
+- `%s`: drop reason string

-Packets can be dropped for the following reasons:
+Some reasons packets can be dropped for are the following:

 ..
 For example, packets can be dropped for the following reasons: